chris-bailey/spring-microservices-bookstore-demo/README.md

 npm run dev
 ```

-Navigate to [http://localhost:3000](http://localhost:3000) to access the frontend application.
+Navigate to [http://localhost:3000](http://localhost:3000) to access the front-end application.

 If you want to use Prometheus and Grafana, their containers can be started manually from within Docker Desktop.